redism/reden/README.md

 ## git utilities for github-based workflow.

+**Every git command gets confirm from you before executing harmful command until you told it not to (with -y option.)**

+This script will ask you for more information about which remote to use, which branch to use, etc. All configurations are per repo basis.
+Configurations are stored at `~/.reden.json`.
+You can reset options per repo /w `-reset` option.

 * `git pa` : Prune from all remotes.
 * `git sync` : Sync(pull) with a specific remote.
 Especially useful when working with pull requests with one master repo.
 * `git pr` : Push current local branch to origin, and open pull request page.